(This article may or may not contain affiliate links. What does that mean?)

 Fleet Week is a great time to show gratitude for those serving our country and a way to help my kids learn to honor those who’ve made the ultimate sacrifice.
 It’s an activity the whole family can enjoy and appreciate.

 Lemos Farms (Half Moon Bay)

 Goat Yoga.
 Need I say more?
-I don't think there's any place in the United States that captures the fall spirit in its entirety as Lemos Farm does.
+I don’t think there’s any place in the United States that captures the fall spirit as Lemos Farm does.
 There are so many great things to do here: pony rides, a giant inflatable slide, goat yoga, and a petting zoo.
-Of course, they have the typical things like a pumpkin patch and haunted house, too.
-We aren't avid yogis, but if there are goats involved, we won't let the opportunity pass us!
+Of course, they have the typical things like a pumpkin patch and a haunted house, too.
+We aren’t avid yogis, but if goats are involved, we won’t let the opportunity pass us!

 Lemos Farm would make a great partial-day excursion, with a full-day trip to nearby Half Moon Bay afterward.
 I like that it’s nestled away from the Bay Area commotion, too.

 Downtown San Francisco always surprises me.
 Just when I thought I’d seen everything and checked out the best things going on, something new pops up.
 Most recently, I discovered Yerba Buena Gardens.
 And I found out that they put on a Halloween Hoopla for kids under 10.
 It’s a costume party and concert rolled into one on the day before Halloween.

 This would be a great activity to pop into if you happen to be downtown or have some free time between other festivities.
 If your kids are on the cusp of adolescence like mine, bring them to live music events like these while you still can!
 (There’s a Grammy-nominated group performing at Halloween Hoopla, which is pretty neat!)

 If you’ve been eager to see sides of the Bay Area that go beyond tourist hotspots, these events and fall-themed festivals are perfect.